Why be a digital nomad?

 - Exotic.
 The culture is very different to the west.
 Different food, ways of communicating, architecture, a feeling of dynamism and progress being made throughout the country.

 - Green.
-Many areas are relatively undeveloped or rural, making a beautiful aesthetic for a new change of scenery.
+Many areas are relatively undeveloped or rural, making a beautiful aesthetic for a change of scenery.
 Many nomads are interested in an uncomplicated and minimalist life and finding happiness within that.

 - Fun.
 People are younger and more active, alcohol is cheap, weather is good, foreigners are all on holiday, and people are friendly.